anderssonq/ander-nvim-amazonq-integration/README.md

 # 🚀 Ander's Enhanced Neovim Configuration

-A modern, feature-rich Neovim setup optimized for web development with Vue.js, TypeScript, and enhanced productivity tools.
+A modern, feature-rich Neovim setup optimized for web development with Vue.js, TypeScript, and enhanced productivity tools for my work, we are using amazonq so, this is a new folk from my nvim config haha.

 ## ✨ Key Features